 Information for recipients of the CLIR Mellon Fellowships for Dissertation Research in Original Sources can be found below.
 This page includes details on upcoming meetings and quick links to useful documents and staff contact information.
 Fellows can also find information on the fellowship guidelines including: adherence to stated policies, communications, payment and taxation of stipends, reimbursement of travel expenses, the research schedule, the final report, and the post-fellowship symposium.

 Information for Fellowship Recipients

-- Diane Ramirez handles reimbursement requests.
+- Diane Ramirez handles reimbursement requests and payments.